HockeyJustin/UkAccidentStatistics/README.md

 ## What's the point of it?

-My journey to work can take anything from 25 minutes to 1.5 hrs.
+Does it feel like you're often held up by an accident?
 I wanted to know what the chances are of a long journey.

-I've made it so you can easily get the information for your UK road journeys too.
+I've made it so you can get the information for your UK road journeys too.

 ## What data can I get?

+The official data lags a bit - for example, 2018 data was added Sept 2019, so the current dataset is 2018.
+We use the 'Road Safety Data - Vehicles YYYY' and 'Road Safety Data - Accidents YYYY', renaming the files and putting them in the 'Resources' folder.

-Here are the sort of stats gained for my commute along the A3:
+Here are the sort of stats gained for my commute along the A3 (using the original 2015 dataset):

 - Commuting between 7-9 AM, there is a 4.74% chance of an accident.
 - Commuting between 4-6 PM, there is a 3.16% chance of an accident.